• Skip to primary navigation

 • Slowly incorporate sifted cornflour into the egg mixture, and whisk until it’s fluffy, smooth and well combined, about 2 minutes.

-• Heat the milk over low heat until you see the first bubbles, then remove it immediately from the heat.
+• Heat the milk over low heat until you see the first bubbles, then remove the pan immediately from the heat.

 • Drop the egg mixture gently over the hot milk and return the pan over low heat.
 Do not stir.